danigb/codingadventures/source/2014-10-31-beatbox-build-a-rhythm-machine-with-react-js.html.markdown

 ---
-:title: 'Beatbox: build a rhythm machine with WebAudio API and React.js'
+:title: 'Beatbox: build a rhythm machine with react & WebAudio API'
 :tags: tutorial, web audio api, react, coffeescript
 :date: 2014-10-31
 ---

-# Beatbox: build a rhythm machine with WebAudio API and React.js
+# Beatbox: build a rhythm machine with react and Web Audio API

 Encouraged by my first steps with Clojure and how popular React.js is within its community (via [om](https://github.com/swannodette/om)), I launched my first experiment: build a simple drum machine using WebAudio API and [CoffeeScript](http://coffeescript.org).